himmelblau-idm/site/mkdocs/docs/introduction.md

 | Ubuntu                | 22.04 + 24.04 |
 | NixOS                 |               |

 In the first part, a Linux system without a graphical user interface is set up.
-For the distributions listed in the table here, there are repositories available at https/himmelblau-idm.ordownloadindex.html.
-Himmelblau consists of a total of eight packages (at the moment there are no RPM-packages available):
+For the distributions listed in the table here, there are repositories available at https://himmelblau-idm.org/downloads/index.html.
+Himmelblau consists of a total of eight packages:

 ```
 himmelblau_<version><distribution>